decred/dcrdex/docs/wiki/Localization-and-Translation.md

 ## Step 3 - JavaScript

+To update the JavaScript strings translation in [client/webserver/site/src/js/locales.js](https://github.com/decred/dcrdex/blob/master/client/webserver/site/src/js/locales.js), add or modify the translation in the appropriate language object.

-The JavaScript strings involved editing [client/webserver/site/src/js/locales.js](https://github.com/decred/dcrdex/blob/master/client/webserver/site/src/js/locales.js) with a new `export const zhCN` object, with strings corresponding to the English text in the `enUS` object at the top of the same file.
-Finally, the new object is listed in the `const localesMap` at the end of the file.
+When creating a dictionary for a new language, create the language dictionary object (e.g `export const ar: Locale = { ... }`) then add strings translation corresponding to the English text in the `enUS` object at the top of the same file.
+Finally, the new object should be listed in the `const localesMap` at the end of the file.

-When testing, remember to rebuild the site assets bundle with `npm ci && npm run build` in the **client/webserver/site** folder.
+When testing, remember to rebuild the site assets bundle with `npm ci && npm run build` and bump the cache with `./bust_caches.sh` in the **client/webserver/site** folder.